An Overview of Frozen Elbow

 Symptoms of Stiff Elbow

 The major symptoms of frozen elbow are pain and loss of motion.
 The onset of symptoms may be gradual or sudden, depending on the cause of the condition.
-In most cases, the elbow will become inflamed and produce pain upon movement which will gradually worsen over time and cause stiffness.
-When this occurs, the pain in the region will actually become less, however, movement will be very difficult.
+In most cases, the elbow will become inflamed and produce pain with movement.
+This pain will gradually worsen over time and eventually lead to stiffness.
+As the condition further progresses pain may ultimately improve; however, movement will continue to be limited and difficult.